 What exactly does that look like, and how can we dads focus our involvement?
 Here are three ideas that come to mind that you can consider adding to what you already do:

 - Celebrate your child in some way.
 Maybe this could be a one-on-one outing to your child’s favorite ice cream or coffee shop.
 Just have fun together and find a time to briefly affirm her at this latest milestone she is reaching.
 Carrying it a step further, maybe you could hand her a written note or card with your written encouragement for the upcoming year—something she can read again and again.
-Maybe you’ll even want to add a small gift like what we have available here.
-(You’ll find great options for daughters and sons).
+Maybe you’ll even want to add a small gift.
 Whatever you do, find a way to affirm your child and communicate “I’m here for you” during the school year.

 - Share memories from your school days.
 Who was your favorite teacher, and why?
 In which subjects did you excel, and which was a challenge for you?
 What memories do you have from when you were in your child’s grade?
 How nervous were you that first day of middle school?
 Those stories and memories from Dad may help ease some of their worries, and anything good you have to say about what you gained from your school years will convey how valuable education was for you and can also be for them.